-* Wall St investors set to take profits after S&P closes at record
+* Wall St investors set to take profits after S&P closes at

 * Fed's FOMC begins 2-day monetary policy meeting